sts10/orchard-street-wordlists/faq.markdown

 ## What's the difference between the Orchard Street Diceware List and the EFF "long list"?
 They both have 7,776 words...

 They're pretty similar!
 Both the [EFF's long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) and the Orchard Street Diceware List contain exactly 7,776 words.
 This is so that each word can correspond to the roll of 5 6-sided dice.
 Both lists are also _uniquely decodable_, which is good for use with passphrase generators.
 One difference is that the EFF list is uniquely decodable because it has no "prefix words".
-The Orchard Street Diceware List was made uniquely decodable through [a novel process I invented called Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
+The Orchard Street Diceware List was made uniquely decodable through [a novel process I invented called Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html) (and thus, the Orchard Street Diceware List does have prefix words in it).
 I'll also note that EFF list's mean word length is ever so slightly shorter (by 0.07 characters).

-The EFF list is definitely more well-known and more widely used choice, so it's 100% the less risky choice.
+The EFF list is definitely more well-known and the more widely used choice, so it's 100% the less risky choice.
 But if you're here reading this FAQ, maybe you want to be on the cutting edge...

 ## I'm creating a passphrase I know I'll frequently be entering into a smart TV or video game console.
 Which list should I use?

 Entering secure passwords on a smart TV remote or video game controller is a pain.
 To make this easier, the Orchard Street Short Lists are optimized to minimize the number of "clicks" you must execute to enter a passphrase.

 This number of clicks depends on the keyboard layout.
 If the service's password keyboard looks like a traditional QWERTY layout: